 Your boat is equipped with a Paddle wheel speedometer pickup, which can be found directly under the running surface of your boat.
 The paddle wheel is used to measure static water by rotation of the paddle wheel unit.
+The paddle wheel unit unit also monitors the Water Temperature unless a Depth Transducer is installed (which will then assume the responsibility to measure Water Temperature).
 This information is transferred to the dash computer and a computer program converts information which is transferred to the speedometer gauge.